bafarris/poli179/README.md

 # Predicting Political Speech Sentiment Scores with Bi-LSTM and Sentence Transformers

+> Keywords: BiLSTM (Bidirectional LSTM), Sentence Transformers

 ## Partners

 - Brenna Farris
 - Eden Stewart

-## Overview
+## Introduction

-In our project, we examine political speech text and aim to predict sentiment scores.
+In this study, we aim to examine political speech text and predict sentiment scores.
+We investigate how we can further explore predicting sentiment scores in this context through the use of a BiLSTM model and sentence transformers.
+What we find can be informative for future sentiment score predictions in political science through various machine learning models.

 ### Research Question

 Is using a Bi-LSTM model more accurate for analyzing sentiment contained in political speeches than sentiment dictionaries based on word embeddings?

+## Methods

+- BiLSTM
+- Sentence Transformers

 ### Data